timothypratley/justice/README.md

 ### Cartesian Product

-Rules can be called with no arguments (equivalent to supplying both as variables), resulting in all possible answers based on existing facts:
+Rules can be called with no arguments to get all possible answers based on existing facts:

     (ancestor)
     ;=> ((#:db{:id 4} #:db{:id 3})